Using Video In Sales As A Sales Tool

 Clear Call To Action

 After going to all the trouble of shooting a video, be sure you have a clear path that outlines the next step a watcher should take to hire you.
-To many people are missing this key step.
+Too many people are missing this key step.
 If people don’t have it laid out for them, they are not likely to make the effort to figure out how to pay you money.
 It’s your job to make it easy.
 Don’t assume that someone is going to be so blown away by the awesome content that you shared that they will seek you out to hire you.
 Most people will not make a decision to hire you until you invite them.
 Be sure you’re making the ask at the end of the video.

 It all counts.
 Remember, people want to hire experts.
 Being able to demonstrate your expertise starts with making a powerful first impression.
 I recently recorded a podcast episode for the Sales Maven Show (my very own podcast that is releasing soon) where I offer a few more tips on how to make a positive first impression.
+Using video in sales is a great place to start!

 Wishing you continued success in all that you’re doing.